 •Pretty Fences: Wooden or white fences, extra points if it curves and we can get that lead line in some shots for some dimension.

-Knowing what makes a good location for your photo session, will help you achieve the outcome you are dreaming of.
+Finding a GREAT location for your photo session, will help you achieve the outcome you are dreaming of.
 I have photographed the most perfect venues and the not so perfect.
 But, honestly- as long as you are there, are excited for your session, and trust my judgement, I promise you are will have beautiful photos to look back on for years to come.

 Leave a comment and share your most favorite locations, and check out some of my favorites throughout the past 7 years.